 - Online money transfer providers.
 Companies like Ria and WorldRemit allow you to send funds online to a bank account in Nepal.

 - Money transfer provider with cash pickup options.
 Western Union and MoneyGram are two providers that allow you to send funds that can be collected from agent locations in Nepal.

 - Checks.
 Sending an international guaranteed check is another way to securely transfer funds overseas.

 There are some situations where you may need to send funds as quickly as possible, such as in John’s example in the case study above.
 In those cases, keep an eye out for any differences in exchange rates and fees that your provider may charge you for the privilege of having your funds sent as quickly as possible.
 Failing to do so can end up costing you a whole lot of money, so double-check all the details of your transfer before you submit it.

 Although Nepal is considered a relatively safe country for travelers, you should take precautions if you’re picking up cash from an agent location.
 Take a friend along to deter any strangers, don’t advertise your new-found wealth in public, and deposit the funds somewhere safe as soon as you can.

 There are several reputable providers who will help you send money to Nepal conveniently, and the majority of them will require you to sign up for an account before you’re eligible to send a transfer.
 To do this you will usually need to provide your name, address, contact information, payment details and proof of ID.

-You’ll also need to supply details of the money you’re sending, where you’re sending it and who you’re sending it to, and you’ll then be able to lodge your transaction.
+You’ll also need to supply details of the money you’re sending, where you’re sending it and who you’re sending it to, and then you’ll be able to make your transaction.
 Keep track of the reference number you receive in order to track the progress of your transfer.